WesssMS/prados/wp-content/plugins/woocommerce-product-addons/docs/api/groups.md

 **Success Response (200)**

 -   `id`: the global group ID OR product ID
 -   `name`: (string)
     -   the global group name
     -   always empty for product add-ons
 -   `priority`: (integer)
     -   for global groups, the priority of the group
     -   always 10 for product add-ons
-- `restrict_to_category_ids`: (array of integers)
+-   `restrict_to_categories`: (array of integers)
     -   for global groups, these are the product categories this group applies to or an empty array if it applies to all products
     -   always an empty array for product add-ons
 -   `fields`: (array of field items) the fields containing the add-ons and their options in the group or product

 ```
 {
 	"id": 10,
 	"name": 'Personalization Options',
 	"priority": 10,
-	"restrict_to_category_ids": [
+	"restrict_to_categories": [
 		11,
 		12,
 		13